-- Foundation should be dimensioned as detailed in Mount Assembly Instructions (see Table 1.2) - Sweep foundation clear of any dirt or debris - To ensure smooth surface for mount, scrape foundation pads as shown in Figure 1-2 - Studs should extend 3 in. above the ground and are 7/8 in. in diameter - Apply stick wax to stud threads to ease later connections
+• The foundation should be dimensioned as detailed in the Mount Assembly Instructions (see Table 1-2).

+- Sweep the foundation clear of any dirt or debris. - To ensure a smooth surface for the mount, scrape the foundation pads as shown in Figure 1-3. - Apply stick wax to stud threads to ease later connections.

-Figure 1-2: Scraping Foundation Pads
+Figure 1-3: Scraping Foundation Pads